lorencmateusz/lorencmateusz/README.md

  👋 Hi, I’m Mateusz

-I'm an emerging IT professional with experience in business analysis, project management, process improvement and customer support too.
+I'm an emerging IT professional with experience in business analysis, project management, process improvement and customer support

 please check my LinkedIn profile to learn more: www.linkedin.com/in/lorencmateusz/

-**what I'm currently learning?** backend development, web development with Python and Django,
+**what I'm currently learning?** backend development, web development with Python and Django

 **what tools I'm comfortable using?**
 OS: Windows, MacOS